 - 1. World Wide Web and Scripture(s) are always capitalized (www in a web address is not).
 Internet is no longer capitalized when used within a sentence. - 2.
 Most "e" material is hyphenated: e-book, e-zine, e-mag.
 Email (email) is not. - 3.
 Catch your "that" usage.
 Many times, the word that can be omitted (See #4). - 4.
 Be careful of using it.
 Construct your sentences so that you can use a synonym for the word it is replacing. - a.
 Example: We went to a celebratory gala last night.
-He The party was fantastic. - b.
+H-The party was fantastic. - b.
 Example: "It's a beautiful day, isn't it?
 I'm glad we came here."
 Instead, "What a beautiful day for us to come to the park. - 5.
+Watch for repeated or pet words.
+Try not to use the same word more than once in a sentence or paragraph.
+Avoid adverbs if possible.
+In descriptions, one good word is better than two or three. - 6.
 Numbers and times of day should be spelled out in most cases.
 (See CMOS 9.2ff for numbers and CMOS 9.37ff for time.) - a.
 Example: She went to the doctor at 3:00 for her 7th visit. - b.
 Better: She went to the doctor at three o'clock for her seventh visit.
-Note: Odd times such as 3:27 are not spelled out. - 6.
+Note: Odd times such as 3:27 are not spelled out. - 7.
 Be careful to show and not tell.
-Be careful not to include too much minutiae in descriptions, thereby telling and not showing. - a.
+Be careful not to include too much minutiae in descriptions, thereby telling and not showing.
+Resist the urge to explain (RUE). - a.
 Example: Jane woke up, rolled over to the edge of the bed, stood up, put her robe on, buttoned the buttons, and then went to answer the door. - b.
 Better: "Just hold on!"
 Jane shouted.
 "I hear you!"
 Muttering to herself that some people were just too inconsiderate of the hour, she threw on her robe as she stomped over to answer the door.